While Loop to Run Program Again Java

 Here,

-• The trunk of the loop is executed at offset.
-Then the condition is evaluated.
+- The trunk of the loop is executed at offset.
+Then the

-• The status is evaluated once once more.
+is evaluated once once more. - If the

 Flowchart of exercise...while Loop